mfong4151/easy-seeds/README.md

 # easy_seeds
 Easy seeder for rails seed projects.
 Allows use of csv files in rails seeding

+# The Upshot

+Tired of the old fashion way of seeding your database?
+Have a lot of rows of data?
+No problem, just try and hard code all 500 rows by hand.
+Oh dear, where did I miss that comma?
+If that's been your rails seeding experience, then look no further, easy seeds has got you covered.

+With some slight modifications to your_project/db, you'll be on your way to a larger, faster, and more headache free seeding experience.

-Setup instruction
+# Setup instruction

-1. Git clone or copy paste the easy_seeder.rb file into your rails /db folder.
+1. Git clone or copy paste the easy_seeds.rb file into your rails /db folder.
 Remove the .git file to prevent nested repos.
 2. Copy all your CSVs into a folder /db/seeds_resources folder.
 Your file names must be named the same as your tables.
 See the examples attached in the repo.
 3. CSV files must be named in the the format "<number>_<tablename plural>.csv" e.g "1_users_seeds.csv".
-EasySeeds.create_easy_seed_data works by taking the table you want created first and making it, so be careful how you name your tables.
+EasySeeds.create_easy_seed_data works by reading the table you want created in order of entry and creating them accordingly, so pay attention to how you name your .csv files.
-4. Header name columns follow the following format "name":"data_type".
+4. Header collumn names follow the following format "name":"data_type".
 If a :"data_type" is not given, EasySeeds defaults to a string object.
-5. require_relative "easy_seeder.rb" into your /db/seeds.rb file.
+5. require_relative "easy_seeds.rb" into your /db/seeds.rb file.
 6. Initialize an array of class_names following the order your seed CSVs are arranged in /db/seeds/resources.
 7. At the bottom of your your seeds.rb file call EasySeeds.create_easy_seed_data(class_names)
+8. Refer to the example included in ./demo/db if you get stuck!

+# Common preconditions:

+    1. table: Expects an array version of your table that corresponds to the name.
+        Your table MUST be formated as an array containing multiple hashes, see the example from my menu_items class on github.
+        Because of how this is set up, the variable name MUST be equivalent to the name of the table in migrations.

+    2. class_name: Expects the actual class name created in models.
+Expects an actual class variable.

+    3. table_string: Table name given as a string.
+Usually used for destroying tables ahead of import.
+Expects a string

+    Common Issues:

+    Deleting: The issue occurs if theres a directed graph cycle relation between tables, or if there are joins tables with multiple presence constraints on the foreign keys.
+    Tip: To avoid this you have to typically drop the entire database, although this is obviously not recommended in production.

 # Setup instructions